An examination of how early state schooling in British Columbia taught students the legitimacy of settler capitalism.

-Combining insights from history, Indigenous studies, historical materialism, and political economy, this important study reveals how an understanding of the historical uses of schooling can inform contemporary discussions about the role of education in reconciliation and improving Indigenous–settler relations.
+Combining insights from history, Indigenous studies, historical materialism, and political economy, Lessons in Legitimacy reveals how a historical understanding of schooling’s uses can inform contemporary discussions about the role of education in reconciliation and improving Indigenous-settler relations.

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Sean Carleton is an assistant professor of history and Indigenous studies at the University of Manitoba.
-He has published in Historical Studies in Education, History of Education, Settler Colonial Studies, and BC Studies.
+Sean Carleton is assistant professor of history and Indigenous studies at the University of Manitoba.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.